 09.02.2022How does a Temperature controlled Quartz Crystal Microbalance (TQCM) work?

 The fundamental resonant frequency of the quartz crystal is dependent on how it is manufactured, with frequencies between 30 kHz and 100 MHz.
 When exposed to environmental conditions the actual resonant frequency will be affected by changes in pressure, temperature, and mass.
+Their rate of change is consistently monitored over time.

 How does a TQCM work?